-- Attend discharge planning meetings when Enrollee is at Emergency Department or inpatient settings.
+- Support and monitor direct staff with discharge planning when an Enrollee is at Emergency Department or Inpatient setting.

-- Facilitate sharing of CA and PCTP in addition to updating progress in conjunction with members of the care team using available technology and adhering to CCBC, State and Federal policies and regulations.
+- Facilitate sharing of member hospital presentations with members of the Care Team using available technology and adhering to CCBC, State and Federal policies and regulations.

-- Documenting activity in the CCBC Care Management EMR Module.
+- Documenting and monitoring activity in the CCBC –CP Care Management Electronic Medical Record (EMR) Module.